noobling/prof-comp/Sprint 3/Internal Project Retrospective.md

 * Got lucky by being able to pivot to a PWA rather than an iOS app

-* Mentor was a lot of help, she sent us a lot of documents that helped with the project management and documentation.
+* Mentor was a lot of help; she sent us a lot of documents that helped with the project management and documentation.
 She also helped get us approval to use the UWA styling guide.

 ## Action for future projects

 * More collaboration by coding together through pre arranged times

-* Assign more time to learning over planning and admistrative work
+* Assign more time to learning over planning and administrative  work

 * Create a coping plan in case the risks eventuate